 When FORMAT=ANSI, the format of input lines conforms as much as possible to the current ANSI standard for COBOL.
 When FORMAT=TERMINAL, input lines can start in column 1.
 Example code in this book is in TERMINAL format.
-See "Coding Areas" on page 2-8 for a more complete description.
+Use FORMAT=VARIABLE to allow Flexible B Area Length.
+See "Coding Areas" on page 2-9 for a more complete description.